cdpadilla42/secret-poets-society/readme.md

 My main objective with this project was to practice implementing passport to handle user authentication.
 In addition, I planned and deployed different membership privileges as outlined above.
-Inital planning for showing different views to different user levels involved putting much of the logic in hanlebars.
+Inital planning for showing different views to different user levels involved putting much of the logic in handlebars.
-Ultimately this proved inefficient and so the app controllers handle much of the logic for assessing the user privileges and then rendering the appropriate view for the list of poems.
+Ultimately this proved inefficient.
+Instead, the app controller functions handle much of the logic for assessing the user privileges and then rendering the appropriate view for the list of poems.

 ## Demo Link